mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

-Here is how the header text looks like:
+Here is what the header text looks like:

 ![Header text implementation](./img/header-text-implementation.jpg)